Gentoo Linux: Hardened Gentoo

 Hardened Gentoo is a project designed to develop and designate a set of add-ons that are useful when a more security focused installation is required.
 Previously, the project included patches to produce a hardened kernel, but these were discontinued.
 Other parts of the hardened set, such as SELinux, and userspace hardening remain.

 Incidents

 In June 2018 the Gentoo GitHub code repository mirror used mainly by developers was hacked after an attacker gained access to an organization administrator's account via deducing the password.
 Gentoo promptly responded by containing the attack and improving security practices.
 No Gentoo cryptography keys or signed packages were compromised, and the repository was restored after five days.

 Logo and mascots

 The gentoo penguin is thought to be the fastest underwater-swimming penguin.
-The name "Gentoo Linux" acknowledges both the Linux mascot— a penguin called Tux— and the project's aim to produce a high-performance operating system.
+The name Gentoo Linux is a reference both to the omnibus Linux mascot— a penguin called Tux— and the project's aim to produce a high-performance operating system.

-The official Gentoo logo is a stylized 'g' resembling a silver magatama.
 Unofficial mascots include Larry The Cow and Znurt the Flying Saucer.

 Derived distributions

-There are a number of independently developed variants of Gentoo Linux, including ChromiumOS and Container Linux.
+Several independently developed Gentoo Linux variants exist, as do products built off of Gentoo such as ChromiumOS.